cernbox/smashbox/testplan/testplan.md

   * Anonymous upload
   * all tests marked with (*)

-**verify integrity of files by downloading them and comparing the md5 checksum**
+**Verify integrity of files by downloading them and comparing the md5 checksum.**

 | Test#         | Short/Long    |  Action               |  Test            |  Expected Result               | Comment | Test result |